twitwi/slidev-addon-ultracharger/incubator/slides.md

 Use <kbd>b</kbd> to blackout remote clients' views (from presenter).

-- defined as a component in `./components/Blackout.vue`
+- defined as a component in <gh href="./components/Blackout.vue"/>
-- should be instantiated in `./global-top.vue`
+- should be instantiated in <gh href="./global-top.vue"/>
-- registration of the keyboard shortcut in `./setup/shortcuts.ts`
+- registration of the keyboard shortcut in <gh href="./setup/shortcuts.ts"/>
 - NB: to test, open a client and a presenter view and press <kbd>b</kbd> in the presenter view.
 - NB: the presenter view is **not available** if you view from a hosted (e.g. github pages) version